osa-ora/ocp-demo-catalog/basic-operator/readme.md

           - delete
 ```

-⚠ Without this, the operator cannot manage Deployments.
+⚠ Without this, the operator cannot manage Deployments or others object, so add all objects you need or just grant permissions later on as in file role.yaml.

 ---